Why Financial Plans Fail (and How to Build Change That Lasts)

 Without a stable Foundation, every new financial initiative feels fragile.
 With it, change becomes possible.

 Even with a solid starting point, many plans fail because they assume ideal conditions.
-They rely on consistent motivation, perfect follow-through, and uninterrupted focus.
-Real life does not work that way.
+But when was the last time life gave you ideal conditions for anything?

 Resilience is about building financial systems that tolerate disruption.
 Unexpected expenses, busy periods, or loss of momentum should not cause the entire plan to unravel.
 Instead of relying on willpower, resilient systems favour small, repeatable actions that continue even when energy is low.